Alluxio/alluxio/docs/en/ufs/Minio.md

 ## Initial Setup

-First, the Alluxio binaries must be on your machine.
+The Alluxio binaries must be on your machine.
 You can either [compile Alluxio]({{site.baseurl}}{% link en/contributor/Building-Alluxio-From-Source.md %}), or [download the binaries locally]({{site.baseurl}}{% link en/deploy/Running-Alluxio-Locally.md %}).

 ## Setup Minio

-You need to configure Alluxio to use under storage systems by modifying `conf/alluxio-site.properties`.
+Configure Alluxio to use under storage systems by modifying `conf/alluxio-site.properties`.
 If it does not exist, create the configuration file from the template.